Ehtisham1053/Ehtisham1053/README.md

 - 👋 Hi, I’m @Ehtisham1053
 - 👀 I’m interested in Machine learning and Artificial intelligence.
-- 🌱 I’m currently learning machine learning  and deep learning.
+- 🌱 I’m currently doing hands on project in machine learning  and deep learning.
 - 💞️ I’m looking to collaborate on Data science and Artificial intelligence projects.
 - 📫 Reach me on 2020n08248@gmail.com or +923081061171.